 Law enforcement may overstep their authority and may require defendants to submit to a search of their person or property.
 They may also coerce a citizen into agreeing to said search.
 If it can be proved that either of the above occurred during your arrest, there is a possibility and we may be able to get your case dismissed or have the charges reduced via evidence suppression.
 There are many other defenses that can be raised in possession cases.
-Contact our criminal defense attorneys at Brooks, LeBoeuf, Foster, Gwartney, Leace & Hobbs, P.A. to discuss your case in detail to determine if these defenses are available to you.
+Contact our criminal defense attorneys at Brooks LeBoeuf, P.A. to discuss your case in detail to determine if these defenses are available to you.

 In some cases, prosecutors may not have enough evidence to implicate the accused beyond a reasonable doubt.
 In these cases, we examine the evidence and determine whether or not an argument of insufficient evidence would be compelling to the court.